5 Data pre processing

 Hereby is the Mobscol dataset default map in the central panel.

-For all default map, only a small percent ( around 10%) of the most important links (in value) are represented and symbolized (see the automatic legend) according to their intensity (the flow variable entered at import).
+For all default map, only a small percent (around to 10 - 20% depending on the flow dataset) of the most important links (in value) are drawn according to their intensity of the declared flow variable at import.

 The right-hand panel shows :